Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 * Copyright BibLibre, 2016-2017 (see [BibLibre])
 * Copyright Daniel Berthereau, 2017-2021 (see [Daniel-KM])
+* Copyright Tomas Kirda 2017 (library jQuery-Autocomplete)

 The Psl search form and the Solr modules were initially built by [BibLibre] and are used by the [digital library of PSL], a French university.
 Next improvements were done for various projects.
+The auto-completion was build for future digital library of [Campus Condorcet].

 [Search]: https://github.com/BibLibre/Omeka-S-module-Search